bobthemighty/cake-shop-kata/examples.md

     * The box arrives on Friday
     * Marco adds nuts on Monday

 The shop closes for Christmas from the 23rd of December and is open again on the 2nd of January.
 Cakes that would be complete in that period will be unable to start production until re-opening.
+NOBODY LIKES STALE CAKE.
   * A small cake ordered on the 22nd of December has a delivery date of 3rd Jan
     * Marco bakes the cake 2nd and 3rd of Jan
+  * A small cake ordered on 22nd December 2021 has a delivery date of 4th of Jan
+    * The shop ordinarily opens on the 2nd of January, but that's a Sunday, so Marco doesn't start the cake until Monday 3rd
-  * A small cake ordered on the morning of the 21st of December has a delivery date of 22nd December (2 days lead time, from the 21st December)
+  * A small cake ordered on the morning of the 21st of December has a delivery date of 22nd December

 Fancy boxes will continue to arrive throughout the festive period.
-  * A small cake with fancy box, ordered on the 22nd of December, has a delivery date of 3rd Jan (2 days lead time, from the 2nd of January.
-Box will arrive on the 24th Dec)
+  * A small cake with fancy box, ordered on the 22nd of December, has a delivery date of 3rd Jan
+    * Marco comes back from holiday on the 2nd of January and bakes the cake
+    * The box arrives on the 25th of December
+  * A small cake with a fancy box, ordered on the 21st of December has a delivery date of 3rd January
+    * Marco could bake the cake on the 21st and 22nd, but the box won't arrive until the 23rd
+    * Instead, Marco waits until the 2nd of January before starting the cake